SyncfusionExamples/connecting-databases-javascript-grid/Binding MySQL database using UrlAdaptor/README.md

-## Angular Grid MYSQL connectivity using URLAdaptor
+## JavaScript Grid MYSQL connectivity using URLAdaptor

-A project that enables data binding and CRUD action handling in the Syncfusion Angular Grid to a MYSQL Server using URLAdaptor feature of the Grid.
+A project that enables data binding and CRUD action handling in the Syncfusion JavaScript Grid to a MYSQL Server using URLAdaptor feature of the Grid.

 ## Steps to Run the Sample